Yu-Chen Wang (TW/UK)

 Yu-Chen has exhibited widely both in the UK and internationally.
-Her recent solo exhibitions include Yu-Chen Wang, Centre for Chinese Contemporary Art, Manchester (2016); Nostalgia for the Future, Yu-Chen Wang: An Introspective Retrospective, Taipei Fine Arts Museum (2016); Heart to Heart, Science and Industry Museum, Manchester (2016); This is the end…, Yeo Workshop, Singapore (2015).
-She was artist-in-residence at Grand Union, Birmingham (2018); Metal, Liverpool (2017); Seoul Museum of Art, Seoul (2017); Drawing Room, London (2016-17); Science and Industry Museum, Manchester (2015); Treasure Hill Artist Village, Taipei (2014); Centre for Chinese Contemporary Art, Manchester (2011).
+Her recent solo exhibitions include Full Circle, Danum Gallery, Library and Museum, Doncaster (2022); Yu-Chen Wang, Centre for Chinese Contemporary Art, Manchester (2016); Nostalgia for the Future, Yu-Chen Wang: An Introspective Retrospective, Taipei Fine Arts Museum (2016); Heart to Heart, Science and Industry Museum, Manchester (2016); This is the end…, Yeo Workshop, Singapore (2015).
+She was artist-in-residence at Taipei Artist Village (2019); Grand Union, Birmingham (2018); Metal, Liverpool (2017); Seoul Museum of Art (2017); Drawing Room, London (2016-17); Science and Industry Museum, Manchester (2015); Treasure Hill Artist Village, Taipei (2014); Centre for Chinese Contemporary Art, Manchester (2011).

-She has exhibited in numerous group shows, including Science Gallery London (2019); FACT, Liverpool (2018, 2017); Drawing Room, London (2019, 2017); Manchester Art Gallery, Manchester (2016); Taipei Biennial (2014); Hayward Gallery, London (2014, 2012); Art Lending Library, Glasgow International (2012); Cornerhouse, Manchester (2011); TÜYAP Istanbul Art Fair-ARTIST 2010, Turkey (2010); Gallerie Onno van Toor, Rotterdam (2009); Barbican Centre (2008); FRAC Nord-Pas de Calais, France (2007); Galerie L'Oeil de Poisson, Quebec City (2007); Institute of Contemporary Arts, London (2006); Camden Arts Centre, London (2006).
+She has exhibited in numerous group shows, including Drawing Room, London (2021, 2019, 2017); Kumu Art Museum, Tallinn (2020); MOCA Taipei (2020); Science Gallery Dublin (2020); National Taiwan Museum of Fine Arts, Taichung (2020); iMAL,Brussels (2020); Science Gallery London (2019); FACT, Liverpool (2018, 2017); Manchester Art Gallery, Manchester (2016); Taipei Biennial (2014); Hayward Gallery, London (2014, 2012); Art Lending Library, Glasgow International (2012); Cornerhouse, Manchester (2011); TÜYAP Istanbul Art Fair-ARTIST 2010, Turkey (2010); Gallerie Onno van Toor, Rotterdam (2009); Barbican Centre (2008); FRAC Nord-Pas de Calais, France (2007); Galerie L'Oeil de Poisson, Quebec City (2007); Institute of Contemporary Arts, London (2006); Camden Arts Centre, London (2006).